cdfmlr/pyflowchart/README.md

 $ python -m pyflowchart example.py -f ClassName.method_name
 ```

+For example, to flowchartlize the `add()` function in the `MyClass` class, you would use the following command: `python3 -m pyflowchart example.py -f MyClass.add`.

-🎉 Now you are ready to enjoy the flowchartlization.
+🎉 **Now you are ready to flowchart your code!**

-Keep reading this document to learn more usages.
+To learn more about how to use PyFlowchart, keep reading this document.

 ## Flowchart in Python

-PyFlowchart allows you to write a flowchart in Python which could be translated into the [flowchart.js](https://github.com/adrai/flowchart.js) DSL automatically.
+PyFlowchart lets you write flowcharts in Python, which can be automatically translated into the [flowchart.js](https://github.com/adrai/flowchart.js) DSL.

-PyFlowchart supports [flowchart.js](https://github.com/adrai/flowchart.js#node-types) node types:
+The following [flowchart.js node types](https://github.com/adrai/flowchart.js#node-types) are supported:

 - StartNode
 - OperationNode